jon-tlmi/media-tags/readme.txt

 == Description ==

 [Plugin Homepage](http://www.codehooligans.com/projects/wordpress/media-tags/ "Media-Tags Plugin for WordPress")

+This fork is aimed at making the shortcodes more multi-document-type friendly.

 Adds an input to the media upload and management screens.
 This input field can be used to "tag" a media file.
 Works with images, documents or anything.